espeak-ng/espeak-ng/README.md

     sudo make LIBDIR=/usr/lib/x86_64-linux-gnu install

-The `LIBDIR` path may be different to the one on your system (the above is for 64-bit Debian/Ubuntu releases that use the multi-arch package structure -- that is, Debian Wheezy or later).
+__NOTE:__ The `LIBDIR` path may be different to the one on your system (the above is for 64-bit Debian/Ubuntu releases that use the multi-arch package structure -- that is, Debian Wheezy or later).

 You can find out where espeak-ng is installed to on your system if you